m-crown/SPEAR/README.md

 ## Summary of Changes (Version 1 to Version 2)

-- Improved single-core performance with faster annotation and scoring times - 1,000 consensus sequences in ~8 mins using a single CPU core (versus ~12 mins in v1.1.3).
+- Improved single-core performance with faster annotation and scoring times - 1,000 consensus sequences in ~6 mins using a single CPU core and fastest operating mode (versus ~12 mins in v1.1.3) and ~2.5 mins with 8 CPU cores.
 - Added new functions: `utilities-representative` (to generate a representative VCF file from a set of same-lineage sequences) and `utilities-report` (to produce a SPEAR report after pipeline execution).
 - New input formats: spear consensus now takes a single fasta or multiple fasta file as input (can be gzipped), regardless of single or multiple file. spear vcf now takes a single vcf file as input, regardless of single or multiple samples.
 For spear alignment, you should still specify a single file for one sample, or a directory for multiple samples.
 For more details on preparing your samples for input to the SPEAR tool, please refer to the [preparing inputs](#preparing-inputs) section.
 A new `utilities-vcf-merge` function has been added to merge multiple VCF files into a single multi-sample VCF file.
 - Reduced size of example data set by combining consensus files into a single file and VCF files into a single file (according to new input formats).